omard1aa/Linux-Server-Configuration/README.md

 ### Steps Followed to Configure the server
-If you speak Arabic, this video maybe help you [Discuss Linux Server Configuration Project](https://youtu.be/v9VvJvTyuH0)
+If you are Arabian, this video maybe help you [Discuss Linux Server Configuration Project](https://youtu.be/v9VvJvTyuH0)
 #### 1. Update all packages
 ```
 sudo apt-get update